KDeepak5673/Pixel-Match/README.md

 - **Memory Usage**: Optimized for 96+ products
 - **Bundle Size**: Minimal dependencies for fast loading

+## 🚀 Deployment

+The application is 100% client-side and can be deployed to any static hosting service:

+### Vercel/Netlify
+1. Build the application: `npm run build`
+2. Deploy the `dist` folder to Vercel, Netlify, or any static host
+3. No server configuration needed!

+### GitHub Pages
+1. Build the application: `npm run build`
+2. Use GitHub Actions to deploy the `dist` folder
+3. Configure the repository settings for GitHub Pages

 ## 🤝 Contributing

 1. Fork the repository